lunias/ethanaa-vuepress/docs/blog/i-♥-keyboards/README.md

 date: 2020-02-11 10:00:00
 excerpt: |
   Like a plumber's wrench or a carptenter's hammer and saw, a keyboard is indispensible to the programmer.
-  As mechanical keyboards have have gone more mainstream; there's been an explosion of key switches, cases, and PCBs to accomodate any preference.
+  As mechanical keyboards have gone more mainstream; there's been an explosion of key switches, cases, and PCBs to accomodate any preference.
 The question is: how many more will I buy before I'm satisfied?
   Maybe I'll start framing them.
 type: post